 Grand Master Gu Ruzhang

 Grand Master Gù Rǔzhāng (顾汝章) or Ku Yu-Cheung [1894–1952] was a famous Chinese Kung Fu Master who disseminated the Northern Shaolin style (北少林 – Bei Shaolin / Bak Siu Lum) of Kung Fu.
 He began this journey in southern China in the early 20th century after being invited to join the famous Zhōng Yāng Guóshù Guǎn (中央國術館), which can be literally translated as the “Central Martial Arts Academy” established, in Nanjing, China.

 The Central Academy was established by the government of the Republic of China in 1928.
-Its sole purpose was the propagation of Chinese martial arts, Guoshu / Kuoshu (國術), literally translated as “national art”, which was a generic term used by Chinese Government to refer to martial arts better known in the west as Kung Fu.
+Its sole purpose was the spreading of Chinese martial arts, known as Guoshu or Kuoshu (國術), literally translated as “national art.”
+This was a generic term used by the Chinese Government to refer to their martial art,s better known in the west as Kung Fu.
 The Central Academy, along with the Jing Wu Athletic Association (精武體育), played a very important role in preserving many traditional styles of Kung Fu into the 20th century.

 The Vice President of the Central Academy, General Li Jinglin (李景林) invited five famous masters from northern China to join the Central Academy.

 Those five became known as the Wu Hu Xia Jiangnan (五虎下江南), which can be translated as the Five Tigers Heading South of Jiangnan.

 Grandmaster Gu Ru Zhang was one of them.

 Grand Master Gù was a son of Gù Lizhi (顾利之), a practitioner of the Tan Tui style of Kung Fu and a security escort businessman, a common business for martial artists in China in those days.
-Grand Master Gù learned from his father’s friend Yán Jīwēn (嚴機溫) the authentic Northern Shaolin style, including several weapon routines, and rare martial qigong techniques such as Iron Palm, Iron Body and Small Golden Bell.
+Grand Master Gù learned from his father’s friend Yán Jīwēn (嚴機溫) the authentic Northern Shaolin style, including numerous weapon routines, and rare martial Qigong techniques such as Iron Palm, Iron Body and Small Golden Bell.

 Later, at the Central Academy, he exchanged knowledge with other famous masters learning Zhaquan from Yú Zhènshēng (于振聲); Yang Taijiquan and Bajiquan and Wudang Sword from Li Jinglin (李景林); and Baguazhang, Xingyiquan from Sūn Lùtáng (孫祿堂).